-1.1 The kidneys are paired organs located behind the abdominal cavity.
+The kidneys are paired organs located at the back of 1.1 the abdominal cavity.
 Their primary function is to produce urine, which allows the removal of metabolism-related waste products from the blood.
 The kidneys also have a role in controlling fluid balance, blood pressure, red blood cell production and the maintenance of healthy bones.
+Kidney function is measured by their filtration function per minute using a term called glomerular filtration rate (GFR).
+A GFR value can be estimated from a blood creatinine test in conjunction with the age, gender and ethnicity of a patient.
+This so-called estimated GFR (eGFR) is regarded as normal if greater than 60 ml/min.
+Once the GFR falls to less than 10-15 ml/min renal replacement therapy (RRT) is needed with dialysis or a kidney transplant.